oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 The Manufacturer value is used in the title string displayed in the support section, being "Manufacturer support".
 If the actual computer manufacturer were to be populated, then the support section heading would be "HP support", for example, which would be misleading for users.
 Setting the Manufacturer value to "Organisation" would set the support section heading to "Organisation support".

-System Properties Design Decisions for all agencies and implementation types.
+System Properties Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---